WigsPlus/TestRepo/README.md

 ## Short summery

-Choose the *Patient* assigment.
-Created a singleton pattern for the mock data instead of a sqldatabase.
+Chose the *Patient* assigment.
+Created a singleton pattern for the mock data instead of a sql database.
 This is also mentioned in the project.
+Used mapping and Data transfer object (DTO).

 It is possible to:
 * Create new doctor
 * Check if doctor X has access to patient Y medical journal
 * See list of doctors